-The primary instructional mission of the Department is the education of veterinary medical students in a variety of disciplines, including anatomy, cell biology, clinical pathology, pharmacology, physiology, and toxicology.
-The clinical pathology service of the UF Veterinary Hospitals (UFVH), in its provision of necessary laboratory information for the diagnosis and management of patients in the UFVH , represents the combined missions of instruction and service.
+The primary instructional mission of the Physiological Sciences Department is the education of veterinary medical students in a variety of disciplines, including anatomy, cell biology, pharmacology, physiology, and toxicology.

 In addition to the instruction of professional degree (DVM) students, the Department is responsible for the Physiological Sciences section of the college graduate program.
-The mission of graduate instruction involves a wide variety of specific disciplines, as described above.
-The education of graduate students is closely tied to the critical mission of research, in which we focus on comparative aspects of biology and disease.
-The requirements of these missions have led us to develop a blend of basic science and clinically oriented faculty.
-This combination of disciplines and interests has proven to be a very successful means of fulfilling our extensive instructional mission while maintaining an excellent research program.
+The education of graduate students is closely tied to the critical mission of research, focusing on comparative aspects of biology and disease.
+The requirements of these missions led us to recruit a blend of basic science and clinically oriented faculty.
+This combination of disciplines and interests proves to be a very successful means of fulfilling our extensive instructional mission while maintaining an excellent research program.